aksingh5tech/5TECHLAB_TRAIN/README.md

-QXLAB-OLMo is a repository for training and using QXLAB's state-of-the-art open language models.
+QXLAB-QXLAB is a repository for training and using QXLAB's state-of-the-art open language models.
 It is built by scientists, for scientists.

 ## Installation